 Automatic Option Grant Program.
 Under the automatic option grant program, eligible non-employee Board members receive a series of option grants over their period of Board service.
 Each non-employee Board member will, at the time of his or her initial election or appointment to the Board, receive an option grant for 20,000 shares of common stock provided such individual has not been in the previous employ of the Company.
-In addition, on the date of each annual stockholders meeting, each individual who is to continue to serve as a non-employee Board member will automatically be granted an option to purchase 5,000 shares of common stock, provided he or she has served as a non-employee Board member for at least six (6) months.
-There will be no limit on the number of such 5,000-share option grants any one eligible non-employee Board member may receive over his or her period of continued Board service.
+In addition, on the date of each annual stockholders meeting, each individual who is to continue to serve as a non-employee Board member will automatically be granted an option to purchase 10,000 shares of common stock, provided he or she has served as a non-employee Board member for at least six (6) months.
+There will be no limit on the number of such 10,000-share option grants any one eligible non-employee Board member may receive over his or her period of continued Board service.

 Each automatic grant will have an exercise price per share equal to the fair market value per share of common stock on the grant date and will have a maximum term of 10 years, subject to earlier termination following the optionee's cessation of Board service.
 Each automatic option will be immediately exercisable for any or all of the option shares; the shares acquired under those options will be subject to repurchase by the Company, at the exercise price paid per share, if the optionee ceases service with the Company prior to vesting in those shares.
-Each initial 20,000-share automatic option will be fully vested on the grant date.
-Each annual 5,000-share automatic option will vest in four (4) successive equal annual installments upon the optionee's completion of each year of service as a director, measured from the grant date.
-However, each outstanding automatic option grant will automatically accelerate and become immediately exercisable for any or all of the option shares as fully-vested shares upon certain changes in control or ownership of the Company or upon the optionee's death or disability while a Board member.
+Each initial 20,000-share automatic option and each annual 10,000-share automatic option will vest in full upon the optionee's completion of one (1) year of service, measured from the grant date.
+However, the vesting of each outstanding automatic option grant will automatically accelerate in full upon certain changes in control of the Company or upon the optionee's death or disability while a Board member.
 Following the optionee's cessation of Board service for any reason, each option will remain exercisable for a 12-month period and may be exercised during that time for any or all shares in which the optionee is vested at the time of such cessation of service as a director.